Site icon Lights Out ●●●●●

 McLAREN

 McLaren have won the Mexico City Grand Prix three times, and recorded a 1-2 finish here in 1988.
-Until 2022, the team had scored only six points here since the event’s return to the calendar in 2015.
+Until 2022, the team had scored only six points in Mexico since the event’s return to the calendar in 2015.

-Aside from the last two years, McLaren’s other points-scoring appearances since Mexico’s return to the calendar came courtesy of Stoffel Vandoorne who finished eighth in 2018, Fernando Alonso who finished tenth in 2017 and Lando Norris who also finished tenth in 2021.
+Aside from the last three years, McLaren’s other points-scoring appearances since Mexico’s return to the calendar came courtesy of Stoffel Vandoorne who finished eighth in 2018, Fernando Alonso who finished tenth in 2017 and Norris who also finished tenth in 2021.

 1987 is the only year in which neither McLaren driver crossed the finish line in Mexico, as well as the only occasion between the 1969 and 1991 events where neither McLaren driver appeared on the podium.
-2022 was only the fourth time in the last ten Mexico races that both McLaren drivers crossed the finish line.
+2022 was only the fourth time from the previous ten Mexico races that both McLaren drivers crossed the finish line.

 McLaren reached Q3 at the Mexico City Grand Prix for the first time in 2019, marking the first time they had qualified in the top ten at the track since 1992.
 Both drivers reached Q3 again in 2021.